jawa-the-hutt/lz-string-csharp/README.md

 ## Installation

-- Add the NuGet package to your project: `Install-Package LZString`
+- Add the NuGet package to your project: `Install-Package LZStringCSharp`

 ## Please Note: